Happyr/message-serializer/Readme.md

   happyr.message_serializer.hydrator:
     class: Happyr\MessageSerializer\Hydrator\Hydrator
     arguments: [!tagged happyr.message_serializer.hydrator]

+  # If you want to use SerializerRouter
+  Happyr\MessageSerializer\SerializerRouter:
+    arguments:
+      - '@Happyr\MessageSerializer\Serializer'
+      - '@Symfony\Component\Messenger\Transport\Serialization\SerializerInterface'

 ```

 If you automatically want to tag all your Transformers and Hydrators, add this to your